matoruru/polybar-adapta-theme/README.md

 - Google
   - Open Google search page.
 - ...
-- ..., remainings is as it is you see!
+- ..., you can customize it as you like ❤️

 ### Workspace display